Writing Workflows

 Clone the repository:

-Terminal window git clone https://github.com/jackmusick/bifrost.gitcd bifrost -
+Terminal window git clone https://github.com/jackmusick/bifrost-api.gitcd bifrost-api -

-Start with hot reload:
+Run setup and start with hot reload:

 Access at